harness/developer-hub/release-notes/delegate.md

 ### Version 24.10.84205-ubi9-beta <!-- November 18, 2024 -->

-#### Early release (Non-GA'ed release).
+#### Early release (Beta release).

-- Upgrading redhat/ubi8-minimal to redhat/ubi9-minimal for testing purpose. **This image can have issues as this is not a GA'ed image.**
+- Upgrading redhat/ubi8-minimal to redhat/ubi9-minimal for testing purpose. **This image can have issues as this is a Beta image and not a GA image.**

 ### Version 24.11.84304 <!-- November 11, 2024 -->